 political and religious debates in the Dutch Republic?
 3. How and why

 did Dutch artists cooperate in the making of books, prints, paintings

 and buildings?
-Part of this course is a group excursion (preferably to
+Part of this course is a group excursion to the former

 Teaching MethodsOne seminar of 2 hrs a week.
 In preparation for each class, students